-- a.
-Demolition of an existing building with no current plans to redevelop the existing property, shall pay a Disconnect Permit Fee based on the size of the existing water meter.
-Work shall be as described on Section 3.2.10 of this manual. - b.
-Demolition of an existing building with redevelopment plans shall pay a Lateral Connection Permit Fee calculated as follows: - i.
-If the size of the proposed water meter is the SAME or SMALLER than the existing water meter, the Lateral Connection Permit fee is a Administrative Connection Fee as specified on the GNHWPCA Revised Connection Fee Rate Schedule Staff Recommendation Memo, issued May 11, 2009.
-The Administrative Connection Fee is based on the size of the proposed water meter: - \$389 for meter sizes 5/8" to 3" - \$1,454 for meter sizes 4" and greater. - ii.
-If the size of the proposed water meter is GREATER than the existing meter (greater demand for wastewater service), the Lateral Connection Permit fee is determined based on the connection fee associated with the requested service meter size, less a credit for the existing meter size.
-The existing meter size credit is equivalent to the connection fee for the corresponding meter size. - c.
-Construction on a site where the Greater New Haven WPCA issued a Lateral Disconnect Permit and received a Disconnect Permit fee, the Disconnect Permit fee will be credited toward the Connection Permit fee. - d.
+- 4. Permit fees are calculated as follows: - a.
+Lateral Connection Permit: Fees are based on the size of the buildings water service meter in accordance with the schedule shown on Appendix A.1. - i.
+If the existing water meter is being reused, the Permit fee is equal to the Administrative Permit Fee as specified on Appendix A.1. - ii.
+If a new water service meter is replacing an existing meter, the Permit fee for the Improvement project is based on the proposed change in size to the existing water service meter on record at the Authority and calculated as follows: - 1) If the size of the proposed water meter is the SAME or SMALLER than the existing water meter, the Permit fee is equal to the Administrative Permit Fee as specified on Appendix A.1. - 2) If the size of the proposed water meter is GREATER than the existing meter, the Permit fee is equal to the Connection Permit Fee associated with the requested water meter size, less a credit equal to the value of the Connection Permit Fee for the old meter size being removed, as specified on Appendix A.1. - b.
+Lateral Repair Permit: Fees are based on the building's water meter size in accordance with the schedule shown on Appendix A.1. - c.
+Lateral Disconnect Permit: Fees are based on the demolished building's water meter size in accordance with the schedule shown on Appendix A.1 - i.
+Construction on a site where the Authority received a Disconnect Permit fee and the Authority issued a Lateral Disconnect Permit, the Disconnect Permit fee will be credited toward the Connection Permit fee. - ii.
 Construction on a site where the building was demolished or the existing building is abandoned and it has not discharged sewer flows to the Authority's sewer system in more than 10 years, a new Lateral Connection Permit fee applies without a credit for old water meters.